vszakats/hb/README.md

 ## Cross-builds

 You can build Harbour for target platforms different from host platform.
-F.e. you can create Windows build on \*nix systems, Linux builds on Windows systems, etc. It's also possible to build targets for different from host CPU architectures.
-F.e. you can create Windows 64-bit build on 32-bit Windows platform, or Linux x86-64 build on x86 hosts, or Linux MIPS build on x86 host, etc.
+E.g. you can create Windows build on \*nix systems, Linux builds on Windows systems, etc. It's also possible to build targets for different from host CPU architectures.
+E.g. you can create Windows 64-bit build on 32-bit Windows platform, or Linux x86-64 build on x86 hosts, or Linux MIPS build on x86 host, etc.